FAQ - About Fizzicle

 How many calories are there in your kombucha?

-30 calories per serving.
+30 calories per serving and there are 2 servings in each bottle.
 We don't like to calorie count.
 So please, go exercise?

 Can pregnant women and breastfeeding moms take kombucha?